Pierce Press Authors

 Judy B. Wilson

-Judy’s book on coaching resilience in running is scheduled for publication in 2024.
+Judy’s book on coaching resilience in running is in the drafting process.

 Coach Judy Wilson joined the Daytona State College coaching staff as the school’s first men’s and women’s cross country coach.
 She holds an Exercise Science degree from Indiana University, where she competed in cross country and track and field.